dzorlu/distributed-training/parallelization/tp_sp/README_COMMS.md

 https://huggingface.co/spaces/nanotron/ultrascale-playbook?section=sequence_parallelism

 Taking MLP layer into account as well, in the forward pass with vanilla TP we had two **all-reduce** operations per transformer block, and in SP we have two **all-gather** and two **reduce-scatter** operations per transformer block.
 So, SP does twice the number of communication operations as TP.
 But since an all-reduce operation can be broken down into an all-gather and a reduce-scatter , they’re actually equivalent in terms of communication cost.

+But in the backward pass, `TP+SP` is more favorable.
+In `TP only`, we need to do all-reduce on all weights to do backprop, but this operation is delayed until `SP-TP` border and done through

 For Q,K,V layers, `all-reduce` step in backward computation is replaces with `reduces-scatter` during the `SP->TP` transition.
 Specifically;